juniorbird/wadearmstrong.com-content/customizing_arc_browser_with_applescript.md

 ---
 # Customizing the Arc Web Browser Using Workspaces and AppleScript

-I've recently gotten really into the [Arc Web browser](https://arc.net/), and in particular how its [Spaces](https://resources.arc.net/en/articles/6318861-spaces-distinct-browsing-areas) help me organize my work[^1] But, I also like the amazing battery life Safari gives me,[^2] plus some of its other clever features.[^3]

-I also have come to rely on [Workspaces](https://www.apptorium.com/workspaces), a nifty launcher that opens the apps and Web sites I need for different kinds of works — and closes the things that will distract me (or just take up memory, _cough_, Docker).
+I like to tweak my work setup based on the task I'm focused on, so that I have the tools and info I need at my fingertips, while reducing distraction (and potentially freeing up memory to open demanding apps).
+To do this, I rely on [Workspaces](https://www.apptorium.com/workspaces), a nifty launcher that opens the apps and Web sites I need for different kinds of works — and closes the things that will distract me (or just take up memory, _cough_, Docker).
 I got Workspaces with my [Setapp](https://www.apptorium.com/workspaces) subscription, so you may prefer another tool, but I recommend it if you're looking for something.

+I've also recently gotten really into the [Arc Web browser](https://arc.net/), and in particular how its [Spaces](https://resources.arc.net/en/articles/6318861-spaces-distinct-browsing-areas) help me organize my work.[^1] But, I also like the amazing battery life Safari gives me,[^2] plus some of its other clever features that make a difference in home tasks.[^3]

-Anyway, I wanted to use Workspaces to automatically switch my default browser _and_, if I was using Arc, switch to the Space I wanted.
+I use Arc for work/projects and Safari for home.
+I wanted to use Workspaces to automatically switch my default browser _and_, if I was using Arc, switch to the Space I wanted.

 ## Switching Default Browsers